 A passion for food can lead to a wide range of career opportunities, working in hotels, restaurants, or tourist venues.
-There is a range of career paths — in agriculture, catering and hospitality, environmental health, leisure and tourism, retail sales and customer service, as well as engineering and manufacturing.
+There is a range of career paths — in engineering and manufacturing, agriculture, research, nutrition and health, environment and sustainability, logistics, audit and legal, retail sales and customer service, as well as catering and hospitality, leisure and tourism.

 Applied and job-related learning